 - Snap peas are smaller and have been engineered without the “strings” to make them less fibrous.

 So why do you have garden beans with yellow leaves?
 Answering this question must begin with an examination of your planting location.
 The soil must be well drained, in full sun and tilled with plenty of compost.
 Alkaline soil can cause iron chlorosis.
 If you pour vinegar on the soil, it will bubble, giving you an indication of its alkalinity.
-However, adding chelated iron or soil acidifier helps if the plants develop yellow leaves from alkali soil.
+However, adding chelated iron or soil acidifier helps if the plants develop yellow leaves from alkaline soil.

 Beans have shallow roots, so exercise care when hoeing to prevent injuring the roots.
 Remove any old plant debris from the area as these may host disease organisms.
 To ensure that soils are not transferring diseases to the beans, practice crop rotation annually.